-The 2-day IoT Product Workshop trains your whole team—Product Managers, Designers, Engineers, Marketers, and more—to create a strong strategy for end-to-end IoT Products.
+The one-day IoT Product Workshop trains your whole team—Product Managers, Designers, Engineers, Marketers, and more—to create a strong strategy for end-to-end IoT Products.

 In this workshop, your team will: